-Paul Johanson, Cognitive Analytic Therapist
+Paul Johanson, Cognitive Analytic Therapy for individuals and couples

 Do you ever feel anxious, stressed, stuck, confused or overwhelmed by emotions?
 Do you struggle in your relationships with those close to you?
 Do you long for a safe space where you can feel listened to and where you can untangle the knots in your heart and head?
 I am an accredited Cognitive Analytic Therapy Practitioner and qualified Social Worker with over 15 years experience working in the NHS in a range of settings, from serious mental illness through to cancer and palliative care services.
 I can help you with a range of issues, including relationships, stress, anxiety, depression and more complex emotional and psychological problems.

 Cognitive Analytic Therapy (or CAT) is an effective way of working together to see more clearly the way a person thinks, feels and acts, and the events and relationships that underlie these experiences (often from childhood or earlier in life).
 As its name suggests, it brings together ideas and understanding from different therapies - particularly CBT and Psychodynamic therapies - into one user-friendly and effective therapy.

 - See video clip at the foot of the page for my brief description of CAT

 It is a programme of therapy can be tailored to your individual needs and to your own manageable and realistic goals for change and growth.
 It's usually a time-limited therapy - between 4 and 24 weeks, but typically 16; however, courses of therapy can be longer, or even open-ended, depending on your needs and what you choose.